Best Aquarium Heater for Fish Tanks

 Start with the watts-per-gallon rule.
 You need roughly 3-5 watts per gallon of tank water.
 A 10 gallon tank needs a 30-50W heater.
 A 20 gallon needs 75-100W.
 A 55 gallon needs 150-275W.
 If your room runs cold (below 65 degrees), aim for the higher end.
 If your house stays around 72-75, the lower end works fine.

 Always go adjustable over preset.
-Preset heaters are locked at 78 degrees, which is fine for most tropical fish, but you cannot raise the temperature to 86 for ich treatment.
-That flexibility matters more than you think.
+Preset heaters are locked at 78 degrees, which is fine for most tropical fish, but you cannot raise the temperature to 86 for ich treatment or drop it for goldfish.
+That flexibility matters when something goes wrong.

-For tanks over 50 gallons, consider running two smaller heaters on opposite ends of the tank instead of one big one.
-If one heater fails stuck-on, a smaller wattage limits how fast the temperature rises and gives you time to catch it.
-A single high-wattage heater stuck on can cook your fish overnight.
+For tanks over 50 gallons, run two smaller heaters on opposite ends of the tank instead of one big one.
+If one heater fails stuck-on, a smaller wattage limits how fast the temperature rises and gives you time to catch it before it is lethal.
+A single 300W heater stuck on can raise tank temperature 10 degrees in a few hours.
+Two 150W units give you a safety margin.